Your congregation is invited!

 - We will assist with periodic communications and publicity about the efforts of your cohort group

-- Celebrate and honor your achievements.
+- We will celebrate and honor your achievements.

 What is the time commitment involved?